squidfunk/talks/packages/css-cognitive-complexity/Cognitive CSS Complexity.md

 ## A brief introduction to CSS @5m

-- How do HTML and CSS play together?
-- How do CSS selectors work?
-  - Location
-  - Specificity
 - Cascade and inheritance
   - What is the CSS cascade?
   - What is CSS inheritance?
     - Unintended changes
     - !importants
-  - What is CSS specificity?

-> Location and Specificity are the two primary factors how styles are applied
-> We'll leave out inheritance for now to keep things simple

 ## A brief introduction to Software Complexity

-### in general @5m

-- What is complexity (in software)?
-- Why measure complexity?
-- How is complexity measured?
-  - McCabe, Cyclomatic etc.
-  - Cognitive Complexity (vs. computational complexity!)
-  - Always related to branching

-> Complexity is a good indicator on how expensive changes to our software are

 ### in CSS @10m

-- Why can't we apply classical software complexity metrics to CSS?
-- How is CSS complexity currently defined?
-- What are shortcomings of this approach?
 - What are tools I can use?
   - Descriptive statistics
   - Specificity graph